 Focus on four pillars of HR activity that each play a crucial role: hiring, developing, performing, and engaging.
 Debi Farey of Ameritech Financial shared her success working with Star Staffing and getting the chance to hire employees on a temp-to-hire basis to ensure it’s a good fit for both parties.
 Offering ongoing training and feedback along with developing employees creates a successful relationship.
 Holding employees accountable for their own success and supporting that journey will ultimately bring success to all.

 Understanding the current workforce and what motivates your employees will result in better hires and matches for both companies and employees.
 Margaret Graziano of Keen Alignment stressed that people no longer need companies ― companies need people.
-Talent management is crucial to success and it is important to understand the families of engagement, which include environment, relationship, support, growth, and compensation.
+Talent management system is crucial to success and it is important to understand the families of engagement, which include environment, relationship, support, growth, and compensation.
 Each plays a key part in an employee’s success and much of it has to do with the relationship with leadership, especially with direct managers.
 Margaret reminded us that managers need training too on how to be a good manager.
 Everyone deserves to keep learning, so don’t forget your managers.

 There are far too many tips to include in just one blog!
 In case you missed the conference, speaker slides are now available on our newly updated website.
 Please check them out for even more information!